College Financial Wellness Programs

 Financial wellness peer educators are trained by Sweedler to work one-on-one with students on a number of personal money management topics that include managing and organizing expenses, building credit history, paying down debts, and understanding loans.

 The financial wellness program has a current annual reach of 2,000 students.
 According to Sweedler, a lot of the program’s outreach to encourage participation is done online, which she says is a great way to find and generate interest among young people.
 The program currently has dedicated social media accounts, e-newsletters, and a monthly webinar series called “Get Savvy—Grow Your Green Stuff.”
 To produce the webinar, the program partners with several campuses in Illinois in addition to their main partner, the Student Money Management Center for the University of Illinois (SMMC).
 Sweedler says they aim to encourage active learning through their webinars by using chats and links.
-Get $avvy webinars are archived on the Financial Wellness for College Students website to be accessed and used at any time.
+Get $avvy webinars are archived on the Financial Wellness for College Students Youtube page to be accessed at anytime.

 The Student Money Management Center, a division of University Student Financial Services and Cashier Operations, houses other critical financial services that aim to empower students through financial literacy programming and education.
 One result of the financial wellness program’s partnership with SMMC was the development of a financial wellness survey made specifically for international students.
 The purpose of the survey is to identify these populations’ unique financial struggles and habits.